Skip to content

 Provide a project brief

-Provide an explanation of the project and samples of similar work if possible, your style sheet (if you have one), and anything else that will help your proofreader understand context, readership, your preferences, and concerns.
+Provide an explanation of the project and samples of similar work if possible, details of your brand style, house style or style sheet (if you have one), and anything else that will help your proofreader understand your goals, the context of your text, a description of your audience, your preferences, and concerns.

-• how you want mark ups to appear, (e.g., red text boxes, MS Word Track Changes, Canva comments, PDF comments, changes to be made directly onto the document)
+• How you want corrections to appear, (e.g., MS Word Track Changes, Canva comments, PDF comments, changes made directly onto the document)

 • How many words/pages is the job?